YehudaKremer/msix/README.md

 ## :black_nib: Signing Options
 **.msix** installer must be sign with certificate (.pfx)
-- This package will automatically sign your app with build in **test certificate**.
+- this package will automatically sign your app with build in **test certificate**.
-- If you publish your app to the **Windows Store**, the app will automatically sign by the store.
+- if you publish your app to the **Windows Store**, the app will automatically sign by the store.
-- If you need to use **your own certificate**, use the configuration fields:`certificate_path, certificate_password`
+- if you need to use **your own certificate**, use the configuration fields:`certificate_path, certificate_password`

 **Note**: by default, this package will install the certificate on your machine, you can disable it by using the `--dontInstallCert` flag or the configuration: `dont_install_cert: true`